Solvyrth/Pendu/README.md

-# pinguin-pendu
+# Hangman-Spiele

-simple hangman game, with API management for the riddle.
+Simple hangman game, with API management for the riddle.

 Requirements : pip3 install requests